 However, while we will typically respond to comments, the response is separate from a formal process.

 A complaint is a formal claim that Counselling Tutor has failed to meet our code of practice law or regulation.

-A complaint is requiring an investigation, and a formal response goes on record.
+A complaint is requiring an investigation, and a formal response goes on the record.
 It is also an opportunity for us as a business to learn.